vitorepsantos/java-8/java-8-design-patterns/Creational Patterns - Builder.md

 # Intent

-**Separate the construction of a complex object from its representation so that the same construction process cancreate different representations.**
+**Separate the construction of a complex object from its representation so that the same construction process can create different representations.**

 # Motivation